 Based on my prior experience working with IT Trainers, I typically find that they have a deep knowledge of the organization’s business applications and a good understanding of the business processes that leverage those applications.
 Because you are training new users on the system, you are a bit of an expert.
 I’m going to assume that’s also the case for you!

-Then, as you look at the process for how changes are made (and, I again I am making an assumption here that as the trainer you are part of the end of this process in helping train the employees on the new or enhanced systems) then what are the pain points?
+Then, as you look at the process for how changes are made, then what are the pain points?
 Are there frustrations in the connections between the business users and the IT changes?
 Is there a lot of rework due to misunderstood requirements?
-In those pain points is where you’d start to make a case for a more formal BA role within your firm, one that you might be uniquely positioned for given your expertise.
+In those pain points is where you’d start to make a case for a more formal BA role within your firm or at least to expand your responsibilities to include business analysis tasks.
 Or, if those pain points don’t exist, then who is responsible for the relative success?
-As you find that answer you might find your BA.
+As you find that answer you might find your business analyst to reach out to for coaching and mentoring.

 About two years ago, I went from IT Instructional Designer to IT Business Analyst.
 It was a very easy transition, since both require analysis, documentation, working with users at all technical and management levels, designing a solution, and validating the solution.